 After Carlisle, the road turned south into the Cumberland Valley, through Western Maryland and into Virginia’s Shenandoah Valley.
 From there it continued south all the way through Virginia, North Carolina, and South Carolina before terminating at Augusta, Georgia.

 The settlers brought more than Conestoga wagons and Pennsylvania rifles with them.
 Perhaps the most enduring symbol of frontier life is the log cabin.
-This architectural marvel was first brought to America by the settlers of New Sweden—the short-lived colony of the Swedish Empire that preceded William Penn’s Quakers along the lower Delaware River.
+This architectural marvel was first brought to America by the settlers of New Sweden—the short-lived colony of the Swedish Empire that preceded William Penn’s colony along the lower Delaware River.
 Many of the colonists were Finns (Finland was part of Sweden for centuries) who had grown up in log houses in the forests of Scandinavia.
 They were more comfortable in the forest than other early New World colonists and were among the first to venture inland.
 The log house is their contribution to American culture.

 Read more: "A Frontier Cabin Restored" (8/15/17)

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2020 Gabriel Neville
+© 2015-2022 Gabriel Neville